-You also enable the statistics via JMX. can access to Setting hibernate.search.jmx_enabled will automatically the StatisticsInfoMBean.
+You also enable the statistics via JMX. can access Setting to the property hibernate.search.jmx\enabled will automatically register the StatisticsInfoMBean.
 Depending on your the configuration the IndexControlMBean and IndexingProgressMonitorMBean will also be registered.
 Lets have a closer look at the different MBeans.